The impact of mobile vs desktop display advertising for your industry

 What are the impacts of display ads for both mobile and desktop devices?

 Our ad analysis spanned many business sectors, from consumer to corporate.
-Below, we’ve gathered industry-specific data demonstrating the device share split over the last five years.
+Below, we’ve gathered industry-specific data from our platform, demonstrating the device share split over the last five years.

 From the above data, we can conclude: